Yuya Uemura: Singles competition (2025–present)

 At Dominion 6.15 in Osaka-jo Hall, Uemura was defeated by Hiroshi Tanahashi.
 In his post-match comments, Uemura and Taichi announced that Just 4 Guys would be disbanding after Douki joined House of Torture that same night.
+From July to August in the G1 Climax, Uemura was placed in A-block, where he finished with 10 points but would not make it to the playoff stage due to losing the tiebreaker to Yota Tsuji.
+In November 2025, Uemura formed a tag team with Shota Umino and the duo entered the 2025 World Tag League, where they were placed in A-Block.
+The duo finished the tournament with 8 points and failed to advance to the playoff stage.